Strategy Sets Tracks for Your Inbound Marketing Locomotive

 When it comes to content marketing, as being part of the inbound marketing strategy, having tracks in place for your locomotive ensures that you create relevant content for your buyers.
 Each stage of the buyer’s journey has specific needs and challenges, that’s why creating relevant content for those stages is critical to helping buyers reach their decision and also the bottom of your sales funnel.

 IDG Connect surveyed technology buyers in 2014, what they found was not a surprise.
-For 79% of buyers, level of relevant content affects how they feel about vendors and their likelihood to make the shortlist.
-That's almost 8 out of 10 buyers that judge a business by the content they produce.
-The more relevant the content to their stage and needs, the better your chances of being on their short list to contact.
-On the other hand, 66% of buyers feel that digital content needs to be more aligned with organizational objectives and relevant to the decision making process.
-What that tells me is that 66% of buyers think your content isn't relevant to them.
+For 79% of buyers, the level of relevant content affects how they feel about vendors and their likelihood to make the shortlist.
+That’s almost 8 out of 10 buyers that judge a business by the content they produce.
+The more relevant the content to their stage and needs, the better your chances of being on their shortlist to contact.
+On the other hand, 66% of buyers feel that digital content needs to be more aligned with organizational objectives and relevant to the decision-making process.
+What that tells me is that 66% of buyers think your content isn’t relevant to them.

 Don’t heave a sigh of relief because those were technology buyers in the survey.
 This applies and happens in all B2B and B2C marketing and sales.
 Just last month I talked to 2 prospects that were with HubSpot for 2 years (trying to leave it), one in B2B space where inbound marketing is really effective and the other one in B2C space where they failed to understand their ideal customers.
 The problem they had was the same, 2 years with HubSpot and barely any ROI to show for it.

-Marketing automation is something I do a lot of, be it consulting to choose the right platform or helping get things setup.
+Marketing automation is something I do a lot of, be it consulting to choose the right platform or help get things set up.
 One of the most common questions I get asked is what to automate.
 For example, couple of weeks ago one of you requested to watch my marketing automation mistakes webinar.
-One of the form fields is a question about the biggest challenge, here's what the answer was:
+One of the form fields is a question about the biggest challenge, here’s what the answer was:

 Having a hard time understanding the usefulness and the return on the investment when choosing one.